GENERAL - CITY HALL

 If I received the proper permit to remove my own City parkway tree(s), may I request the City to do a City parkway tree replant?

 Residents can request the City to come back and plant a parkway tree after they have acquired the proper permit to remove the tree.
 Once the resident has removed the tree(s), they should fill out a “Requesting a New Tree to Be Replanted” form.
-The necessary forms can be found on the City of Joliet website at:
+The necessary forms can be found on the Forestry's page.

 The City planted a new tree in the parkway.
 Who is responsible for watering it and how often should it be watered?